Construction

 MaterialDesignatorBlueprintNode &addMaterial(const std::string &name, const std::function<void(MaterialDesignatorBlueprintNode &material)> &callback = {})

-Convenience method for creating a Acts::MaterialDesignatorBlueprintNode.
+Convenience method for creating a Acts::Experimental::MaterialDesignatorBlueprintNode.

 - Parameters: